-Outburst Causes Board of Medicine To Call For Law Enforcement At Meetings
+Florida Board Of Medicine To Call For Increased Safety At Meetings

-The woman was blocked by a security guard, and Dr. Stephen D. Watson and his attorney were able to leave the Tampa Westshore Marriott before Cheryl Pohl, 48, could catch up with them.
+The woman was blocked by a security guard, and Dr. Stephen D. Watson and his attorney were able to leave the Tampa Westshore Marriott before the woman could catch up with them.
 After a few more minutes of yelling in the parking lot, she got into a white Jeep and sped away.

 The security guard, John Thomas of Universal Protection Service, said later that he saw no need to restrain the woman or call police, since his size advantage enabled him to block the woman long enough for the doctor to get away.